-Applications and supporting materials (application fee, the personal essay, unofficial transcripts, letters of recommendation, and writing samples) should be submitted through the online application.
-Official transcripts must be submitted in sealed envelopes.
+Applications and supporting materials (application fees, the personal essay, unofficial transcripts, and letter(s) of recommendation) should be submitted through the online application.

 All materials submitted by mail should clearly bear the program name, applicant's name, applicant's date of birth and, if available, Columbia University ID number.
 We strongly encourage students to upload all materials directly to their application or to email them to us at email@example.com as it will expedite the admissions process.

 Applications are not considered complete until all required materials have been received.
-Only complete applications are reviewed.
+Only complete applications will be reviewed.

 Transcripts must be in English or come with an official translation.
 International students not graded according to the U.S. grading system should provide a grading key with the transcript.
 Applicants are recommended to use NACES for such services.

-Falsification, forgery, and misrepresentation of any type will risk forfeiture of admissions and/or enrollment.
+Falsification, forgery, any misrepresentation of any type will risk forfeiture of admissions and/or enrollment.

-Recommendations must be submitted through the online application.
-During the application process you will add your recommender's information (name, title and email).
-Once you add and save their information an email is sent to your recommender with a link to our recommendation form.
-Please note, the email address you provide for your recommender must be a school affiliated email.
-Applicants may submit their online applications in advance of the recommendations
+The letter of recommendation must be submitted through the online application.
+During the application process you will add your recommender's information (name, title and school affiliated email).
+Once you add and save their information, an email will be sent to your recommender with a link to our recommendation form.
+Please note, recommendations submitted from non-school affiliated email addresses will not be accepted and must be resubmitted.
+Applicants may submit their online applications in advance of the recommendations.

 Mailing AddressPrograms for High School Students